tebelorg/Tmail/README.md

 # Set Up
 1. Update mailer.php with your email, name, signature etc
 2. Modify mailbot.php to your server path and service logic
-3. Modify service actions in run.php to act on email intent
+3. Modify service actions in run.php to act on email intents

 # To Use
 Pipe your email account to mailbot.php (chmod 700), for eg through cPanel email filter